-Termite timber pest damage was not found on the property and further information is in the report.
+Timber pest damage WAS FOUND on the property and further information is in the report.

 The property is a HIGH risk for termites as the environments to the property are very conducive with many susceptible areas as noted in this report.